emilps/fjelltg/src/pages/about/index.md

 templateKey: about-page
 title: Reliable – Innovative – Responsible
 ingress: >-
-  Fjell Technology Group is one of the leading suppliers of technology towards processing equipment for residual raw materials.
+  Fjell Technology Group Fjell has anchored in its strategy to be an important contributor in the circular economy within residual waste.
+Today Fjell is one of the leading suppliers of technology towards processing equipment for residual raw materials.
 Deploying such technology for making use of all parts of the fish means that fish processing plants significantly reduce their levels of waste as well as providing the best solutions for the "second value chain".
 In addition to working with the fish processing industry, Fjell Technology also delivers technology to recycle sludge from aquaculture and municipal waste plants.
 The sludge is used as additives in fertiliser products.
 image: /img/img_3115-lite-2.jpg
 ---
 ### About Us